-In my work, I create new advances in robot capabilities and use them to extend the real world applications of robots.
+In my work, I create new advances in robot capabilities and use them to expand the real world applications of robots.
 My research interests include cognitive robotics (how robots think and reason), artificial intelligence, and new ways to apply robotic systems.

 I am passionate about strengthening and sharing knowledge in the robotics community.
 I like creating new things, but enjoy even more seeing how they can empower the work of others.
-My commitment to sharing knowledge includes making high-quality software like BenchBot and OpenSeqSLAM2.0 open source, so others can learn from this research and apply it.
+My commitment to sharing knowledge includes making high-quality software like BenchBot and ROS trees open source, so others can learn from this research and apply it.

 I have a PhD and Bachelor of Engineering (Honours I) in Electrical Engineering from the Queensland University of Technology.
 During my PhD studies, I also led tutoring teams in Advanced Robotics and Microprocessors & Digital Systems.
 Along the way I've won numerous awards for research, teaching, and scholarship.